Opentrons/Protocols/protocols/1594/README.md

 * [Fisher Mineral oil # 415080010](https://www.fishersci.com/shop/products/mineral-oil-pure-acros-organics-4/AC415080060)

 ## Process
-1. Select the number of destination plates and volume of mineral oil (in ul) to transfer to each well.
+1. Select the number of destination plates, volume of mineral oil (in ul) to transfer to each well, and distance form the oil surface to the opening of the trough (in mm).
 2. Download your protocol.
 3. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
 4. Set up your deck according to the deck map.